hfchen20/foamMooring/docs/rgb-mooring.md

 - moodyR
 - linearSpringGroup

-!!! note
-    Body coupling mode for rigidBodyMooring has been fixed by Jose Luis Cercos-Pita.

 ## How to use rigidBodyMooring
 - Prepare an OpenFOAM case as usual.
 The floating body motion can be accommodated by either deforming mesh `interFoam` or overset grid `overInterDyMFoam`.